Best of Central Asia Tour

 Ashgabat Turkmenistan

-In the afternoon, we will have a short sightseeing tour of Ashgabat.
-The capital of Turkmenistan has experienced a boom of marble architecture in the 30 years since independence.
-The tour includes visits to the National Museum of History, the Arch of Neutrality, and the newly-built Independence Park.
-The tour will end with dinner at Terrace, a restaurant on the seventh floor, with views of Independence Park and the surrounding buildings.
-Our after-dinner drive through the New City area of Ashgabat will enable you to see the city’s nighttime illuminations.
+In the afternoon, have a short sightseeing tour (3-4 h) in Ashgabat.
+The tour includes a visit to the National Museum of History, the Arch of Neutrality, and the Independence Park.
+After dinner, drive back to Ashgabat through the New City area of Ashgabat enjoying the view with all its night illuminations.

 Overnight in Hotel Sport 4* or similar